 Virginia counties may have as many as 48 different Medicare Advantage Plans to choose from.
 Clear Spring Health makes it easy to find the right plan for you by providing a zip code-based lookup.

-In Virginia, U.S. citizens can qualify for medicare if they meet the following requirements:
+U.S. citizens are eligible for medicare if they meet the following requirements:

 Whether you’re having difficulty understanding the terms, need a hand with choosing a plan that fits your needs, or just want to find assistance in paying for your Medicare, help is available to you.
 Below you’ll find local Virginia resources that can help you with most medicare problems.